Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Conclusion

 \begin{IEEEbiography}[{ }]{Dongsheng Li} received B.E. from University of Science and Technology of China in 2007 and Ph.D. from Fudan University in 2012.
 He is now a principal research manager with Microsoft Research Asia (MSRA) since February 2020.
 Before joining MSRA, he was a research staff member with IBM Research – China since April 2015.
 He is also an adjunct professor with School of Computer Science, Fudan University, Shanghai, China.
 His research interests include recommender systems and machine learning applications.
 His work on cognitive recommendation engine won the 2018 IBM Corporate Award. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Nannan Wang} received the B.S. degree in information and computation science from the Xi’an University of Posts and Telecommunications in 2009 and the Ph.D. degree in information and telecommunications engineering from Xidian University in 2015.
+\begin{IEEEbiography}[{ }]{Nannan Wang}(M'16) received the B.Sc. degree in information and computation science from the Xi¡¯an University of Posts and Telecommunications in 2009 and the Ph.D. degree in information and telecommunications engineering from Xidian University in 2015.
 From September 2011 to September 2013, he was a Visiting Ph.D.
-Student with the University of Technology Sydney, Australia.
-He is currently a Professor with the State Key Laboratory of Integrated Services Networks, Xidian University. \end{IEEEbiography}
+Student with the University of Technology, Sydney, NSW, Australia.
+He is currently a Professor with the State Key Laboratory of Integrated Services Networks, Xidian University.
+He has published over 100 articles in refereed journals and proceedings, including IEEE T-PAMI, IJCV, CVPR, ICCV etc. His current research interests include computer vision and machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xinbo Gao} received the B.S., M.S. and Ph.D. degrees in electronic engineering, signal and information processing from Xidian University, Xi'an, China, in 1994, 1997, and 1999, respectively.
-He is also a Cheung Kong Professor of the Ministry of Education of China, a Professor of Pattern Recognition and Intelligent System with Xidian University, and a Professor of Computer Science and Technology with the Chongqing University of Posts and Telecommunications, Chongqing, China. \end{IEEEbiography}